 - a.
 Chair of the Faculty, Vice Chair of the Faculty, or Secretary of the Faculty: A candidate who receives a majority of the votes cast in the general election shall be declared elected.
 When no one receives a majority of the votes in the general election, the two candidates receiving more votes than anyone else will be nominated for the runoff election ballot.
 That candidate receiving the majority of general election votes shall be declared elected. - b.
 Faculty Senate, at-Large: If forty or fewer, but more than twenty are nominated, the twenty nominees receiving the largest number of votes in the general election shall be declared elected.
 If more than forty are nominated, the forty receiving the largest number of votes in the general election shall be candidates on the runoff election ballot provided only that anyone who receives a majority of votes in the general election shall be declared elected.
+The candidates receiving the largest number of votes in the runoff election shall be declared elected.
+The candidates receiving the largest number of votes in the runoff election shall be declared elected.
 The candidates receiving the largest number of votes in the runoff election shall be declared elected to the positions to be filled.